 Noting complementary needs, Sara and Rahnema leveraged the internet to provide online language services worldwide.
 The service is used by individual learners and by organizations, including 200 elementary and secondary schools across the U.S. Children as young as age 5 at these schools are able to hear the stories of refugees, Sara said.

-While NaTakallam isn’t the only business that helps refugees earn an income — Starbucks, the Seattle-based chain of coffeehouses, announced its commitment to hiring 10,000 refugees by 2022, for example — it’s one of the few ventures whose workforce is almost entirely refugees.
-(The U.K.-based startup Chatterbox, which also hires refugees to provide language services, was launched recently.)
+While NaTakallam isn’t the only business that helps refugees earn an income — Starbucks, the Seattle-based chain of coffeehouses, announced its commitment to hiring 10,000 refugees by the end of 2022, for example — it’s one of the few ventures whose workforce is almost entirely refugees.
+(The U.K.-based startup Chatterbox, which also hires refugees to provide language services, was launched in 2016.)